What is the Difference Between Ramadan and Normal Days?

 In narrations, it's mentioned that in this blessed month, the reward of voluntary acts becomes equal to obligatory ones, and the reward of obligatory acts increases seventy times.
 Subhan Allah!
 What a profitable deal this is!

-We should benefit from this opportunity ourselves.
-Also, direct our parents toward it.
-Definitely teach our children, tell them how important this blessed month is.
-As many people as are under your influence, in your responsibility, definitely make some arrangement for them so they can learn religion and spend this month in a better way.
+As many people as are under your influence, it is your responsibility to help them learn about religion and spend this month better.
 Remember, we don't know whether the next Ramadan will be destined for us or not.
 Don't waste this opportunity.

 Balance Between Worldly and Religious Education